Dementia is a

 Examples of things that can help with symptoms of dementia:

-There is a lot of existing support for people and families affected by dementia:
+There is existing support for people and families affected by dementia: